Employing staff Dates

 In certain circumstances, accommodation or accommodation payments may be tax exempt if provided:

-- for out of town secondments or capital project
+- for out of town secondments or capital projects

-- in connection with Canterbury earthquake reconstructions projects
+- in connection with Canterbury earthquake reconstruction projects

 - when an employee is required to work in multiple locations on an ongoing basis

 - when required to stay overnight to attend a meeting, training course or conference.